 Anand (Kishore Kumar), a Punjabi boy, comes from Jullunder to Delhi but is unable to find a place to stay as everywhere he goes people want to give their room only to a person of their ‘biradari’.
 Desperate, Anand masquerades as a Tamilian, ‘Anandh Kumaraswamy’, and finds a place to stay with a Tamilian family.
 There he meets the daughter of the South Indian Cultural Association Head, Janki (Vyjayantimala).
-Romance develops but Anand is unable to reveal his true identity to her.
-Daulatram Khanna (Nazir Hussain), Anand’s father and who is Janki’s father, Subramanyam’s (Nana Palsikar) superior, gets transferred to Delhi.
+Romance develops between them but Anand is unable to reveal his true identity to her.
+Daulatram Khanna (Nazir Hussain), Anand’s father and gets transferred to Delhi.
 Meanwhile, Anand’s sister, Nikki (Jabeen Jalil), comes close to Anand’s friend, Ashok Banerjee, a Bengali painter who teaches her art.
 When Daulatram finds out, he kicks Ashok out.
-Anand makes his Tamilian servant, Kumaraswamy (Dhoomal), masquerade as his father and they even meet Janki’s father to discuss the marriage.
+Anand makes his Tamilian servant, Kumaraswamy (Dhoomal), masquerade as his father and they even meet Janki’s father, Subramanyam (Nana Palsikar) to discuss the marriage.
 But soon they are found out and Daulatram opposes the marriage.
 Subramanyam too turns against his daughter who tries to kill herself.
 She is saved by a kindly shop owner (Radhakishen) and passed off as his Punjabi niece, Mohini.
-Both Subramanyam and Anand are kept in the dark and are convinced Janki is no more.
-Subramanyam realizes his mistake but sadly he thinks it is too late.
+Subramanyam realizes his mistake but sadly, he thinks it is too late.
 Thinking Mohini to be a good Punjabi girl, Anand’s family readily agrees to his marriage with her and also fix Nikki’s marriage within their community.
 But the marriage is almost called off when the boy’s father demands a huge dowry.
 It is Ashok who offers his family jewels to Daulatram so that Nikki’s marriage can take place.
 Daulatram’s eyes open and he calls off the wedding and marries Nikki to Ashok.
 The truth about Janki/Mohini also comes out and now that both the groups have shed their prejudices, Anand marries Janki.

 New Delhi is one of those films that prove you can make entertaining films which are sensible and thought provoking as well.
 The purpose behind the film is to expose and emphasize the cross and inherent stupidity of that widely prevalent attitude in India called provincialism and which makes the people of one linguistic region deride and distrust those of others.
 Something that continues even today.
 New Delhi’s attempt is all the more commendable since it adopts satire as the form of denunciation.
 Before New Delhi, satire was a form rarely used in Indian Cinema.
 Perhaps, the only other earlier notable efforts of this form were done by Master Vinayak, father of the actress Nanda, in the late 1930s with films like Brahmachari (1938) and Brandi Ki Bottle (1939).
 The satire in New Delhi provides plenty of laughs and amusement and at the same time effectively communicates the film’s message.
 And since a good satire is dependent on wit and razor sharp dialogues, New Delhi excels in the departments of screenplay and dialogues.
 Full marks to writers Inder Raj Anand, Radhakishen and Mohan Segal as the dialogues are funny yet hard hitting and with several references to contemporary politics of the time.